Defectors send bottles of food and facts to N. Korea - Journal du Cameroun

 As the activists tossed the bottles into the sea, the South’s defence authorities began removing loudspeakers along the Demilitarized Zone to implement the Panmunjom Declaration agreed at last week’s summit.

+North Korea also began removing its own loudspeakers, Seoul’s defence ministry said.

-The high-decibel loudspeakers have been blaring K-pop music and South Korean news towards the North’s border troops.
+The high-decibel loudspeakers have long blared K-pop music and South Korean news towards the North’s border troops, with their use varying depending on the situation.

 US activist Susan Scholte called Seoul’s move a “huge mistake”.